top of page

 Document Objectively

 In high-conflict situations, documentation becomes essential.
+Schools should:

 • Record observable behaviors